Big Brother Is Still Watching You: Don’t Fall for the NSA’s Latest Ploy

 All of your medical data in the near future will be constantly monitored, and while the data is supposed to only be shared with your doctor, in practice it will be accessible by any number of government and private actors.
-Microchips in “smart pills” can communicate with tablet devices to ensure the elderly take their medications already exist.
-And a transponder injected into the skin that contains a person’s entire medical history has been approved by the FDA.
+Microchips in can communicate with tablet devices to ensure the elderly take their medications already exist.
+And a that contains a person’s entire medical history has been approved by the FDA.
 Wearable health-monitoring devices likewise can be used to monitor you, and the information collected can be used in a court of law.
 Smart toothbrushes can monitor your brushing habits and communicate them to your dentist, or anyone else.
 Smart alarm clocks can monitor your sleep habits.

 Like all other devices relying on the Internet of Things (IoT) to communicate, these can be hacked into by government and private corporations.

 The “internet of things” refers to the growing number of “smart” appliances and electronic devices now connected to the internet and capable of interacting with each other and being controlled remotely.
 These range from thermostats and coffee makers to cars and TVs.

 Of course, there’s a price to pay for such easy control and access.
 That price amounts to relinquishing ultimate control of and access to your home to the government and its corporate partners.
 For example, while Samsung’s Smart TVs are capable of “listening” to what you say, thereby allow users to control the TV using voice commands, it also records everything you say and relays it to a third party.
 Same goes for Amazon’s Echo.